tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 In Direct Key Agreement mode, HPKE is employed to directly encrypt the plaintext, and the resulting ciphertext is included in the JWE ciphertext.
 In Key Agreement with Key Wrapping mode, HPKE is used to encrypt the Content Encryption Key (CEK), and the resulting ciphertext is included in the JWE ciphertext.

 In both modes, the sender MUST specify the 'alg' parameter in the protected header to indicate the use of HPKE.

+#### HPKE Usage in Direct Key Agreement mode

+The sender MUST place the 'encapsulated_key' parameter in the protected header.
+Optionally, the protected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

+#### HPKE Usage in Key Agreement with Key Wrapping mode

-Additionally, the sender MUST place the 'encapsulated_key' parameter in the unprotected header.
-Optionally, the unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.
+In the JWE JSON Serialization, the sender MUST place the 'encapsulated_key' parameter in the per-recipient unprotected header.
+Optionally, the per-recipient unprotected header MAY contain the 'kid' parameter used to identify the static recipient public key used by the sender.

 # Ciphersuite Registration